Jimmy Duncan (politician): Caucus memberships

+Post-congressional career

+Following his retirement from the U.S. House of Representatives Duncan published a book about his life and career titled "From Batboy to Congressman."
+He also is a regular columnist for a newspaper in Knoxville.

 Personal life

 Duncan and his wife Lynn (née Hawkins) were married in 1978.
-They have four children, including former Knox County Trustee John Duncan III, and eight grandchildren.
+They have four children and eight grandchildren.
 Lynn died in August 2021.
+He married Vickie Dowling in May 2022.

 He is also the brother of Tennessee State Senator Becky Duncan Massey.
 After retiring from Congress, Duncan relocated from his home in Knoxville to Bean Station in neighboring Grainger County.